 to diversity, equity and inclusion.

-a minimum of 10 years of progressive leadership experience and related administrative
+significant experience.
+A minimum of eight years of progressive leadership experience

 - Demonstrated ability to communicate a strong leadership vision for student health

-and well-being and inspire and engage in collaboration with a diverse student, faculty
+and well-being and to inspire and engage in collaboration with a diverse student,

 - Must live within 30 miles to Bloomington, IL for on-call response.

-Please submit a cover letter, resume including three professional references and a
+Please submit a cover letter and resume including three professional references and

-one-page diversity statement describing your commitment to and experience with diversity
+a one-page diversity statement describing your commitment to, and experience with, diversity